Michiocre/OsuMapCleaner/README.md

 Later i realised i also had to watch out for some rouge .ogg and .jpeg files

+After the Rewrite i choose the instead of deleting everything i dont like, i should rather keep everything that i want and delete the rest, so the Programm searches through the .osu files and determins what to keep and what to delete.

 ## How to use it

 You just have to pull the .exe file into your songs folder -> start it and press ENTER